 Shares Available for Issuance.
-The maximum aggregate number of ordinary shares which may be issued pursuant to all awards under the 2021 Plan is (1) 6,000,000 ordinary shares, plus (2) any ordinary shares that are, as of the effective date of the 2021 Plan, (i) available for issuance under the 2019 Plan or (ii) subject to outstanding awards under the 2019 Plan that become available for issuance under the 2021 Plan thereafter in accordance with its terms.
-The number of ordinary shares initially available for issuance will be increased on the first day of each of our fiscal years during the term of the 2021 Plan commencing with the fiscal year beginning January 1, 2022, by an amount equal to the least of (i) 5% of the total number of ordinary shares issued and outstanding on the last day of the immediately preceding fiscal year; or (ii) such lesser number of shares as may be determined by our board of directors.
+The maximum aggregate number of ordinary shares which may be issued pursuant to all awards under the 2021 Plan is (1) 6,000,000 ordinary shares, plus (2) any ordinary shares that were, as of the effective date of the 2021 Plan, (i) available for issuance under the 2019 Plan or (ii) subject to outstanding awards under the 2019 Plan that become available for issuance under the 2021 Plan thereafter in accordance with its terms.
+The number of ordinary shares initially available for issuance will be increased on the first day of each of our fiscal years during the term of the 2021 Plan commencing with the fiscal year beginning January 1, 2022, by an amount equal to the least of (i) 5.0% of the total number of ordinary shares issued and outstanding on the last day of the immediately preceding fiscal year; or (ii) such lesser number of shares as may be determined by our board of directors.
+Our board of directors determined that the increase under the 2021 Plan for the fiscal years beginning January 1, 2022 and 2023, to be 5.0% and 2.5%, respectively, of our outstanding shares as determined on December 31, 2021 and 2022, respectively.
 In no event will more than 60,000,000 shares be issuable upon the exercise of incentive share options (within the meaning of Section 422 of the U.S. Internal Revenue Code) under the 2021 Plan.